blukatdevelopment/UnchainedWorlds/Claymore/rules.md

 ## Witch Spells

 ### Tears of Respite
-You shed tears onto the body of a creature who has died in the last minute, instantly bringing them back to life with 1 heart.
+You shed tears onto the body of a creature who has died in the last minute, instantly bringing it back to life with 1 heart.

 ### Sweet Song
-You sing a sweet melody to one creature within earshot, healing them for 3d6 hearts.
+You sing a sweet melody to one creature within earshot, healing it for 3d6 hearts.

 ### Shield of Innocence
 You focus on one creature you can see.
-So long as you use your action to maintain this spell and the target does not attack or cast spells, they gain 6 armor value.
+So long as you use your action to maintain this spell and the target does not attack or cast spells, it gains 6 armor value.

 ### Flaming Locks
 You extend your arms and cry out.
 The air around you heats up and your hair turns fiery red.
 A blast of flame extends from your palms in a 15ft cone.
 Targets must save to halve 3d6 damage.